Moments of the inverse participation ratio for the Laplacian on finite regular graphs: Analysis of the IPR on a Hypersphere

 Folland's straightforward application of Theorem~\ref{FollandsTheorem} shows that the $(n-2)$-dimensional measure of each of the spheres $S(\vec{e}_n)$ and $S(\wp)$ is $2\pi^{(n-1)/2} / \Gamma(\frac{n-1}{2})$, whose reciprocal is $P(\vec{x})$, the probability of uniformly choosing a point from such a sphere.
 To proceed, write $d\sigma(\vec{e}_n)$ for the $(n-2)$-dimensional surface measure of the sphere $S(\vec{e}_n)$ and $d\sigma(\wp)$ for the $(n-2)$-dimensional surface measure of the sphere $S(\wp)$.
 Applying the multivariable change of basis formula for integrals to Eq.~\eqref{eq:aveIPRdef} therefore yields

-Note that $Q$ is an orthonormal rotation matrix, so that the Jacobian $J(Q^{-1})=1$.
+Note that $Q$ is an orthonormal rotation matrix, so that the Jacobian $\lvert J(Q^{-1})\rvert=1$.
 As mentioned above, $y_n=0$ since $\vec{y}\cdot\vec{e}_n=0$, so that all our monomials have $(n-1)$ variables.
 Theorem \ref{FollandsTheorem} further guarantees that although the expansions of $\ipr(Q^{-1}\vec{y})$ and $[\ipr(Q^{-1}\vec{y})]^2$ have many monomial terms with odd exponents, our moment calculations give non-zero values for only those monomial terms having all their exponents even.
-Combining the structure of $Q^{-1}=Q^\intercal$, the multinomial theorem, the values of \ref{sec:Gamma}, and the expansion results of \ref{sec:Qsums} we now give closed forms for the first and second moments of the inverse participation ratio over $S(\wp)$.
+Combining the structure of $Q^{-1}=Q^\intercal$, the multinomial theorem, the results of averaging relevant monomials $\langle y_k^{a_k} \cdots y_{k'}^{a_{k'}}\rangle_{S(\vec{e}_n)}$ over the sphere found in \ref{sec:Gamma}, and the expansions in \ref{sec:Qsums} we now give closed forms for the first and second moments of the inverse participation ratio over $S(\wp)$.
+Applying Eq.~\eqref{eq:Qtransform}, the first moment is